 Wives, submit to your own husbands, as to the Lord.
 For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.
 Now as the church submits to Christ, so also wives should submit in everything to their husbands.

 This passage gives us a hint about why submission really matters.
-Marriage is to be a picture of Christ and the church.
+Marriage is to be a picture of Christ and the Church.
 Paul really hammers this point home a few verses later.
 “This mystery is profound, and I am saying that it refers to Christ and the church” (Eph.
 5:32).

 “Should I submit to my boyfriend?” is a good question.
 Perhaps an even better question is, “How can I use my relationship with my boyfriend to most honor God?”
 I’ll let you answer that one.
 Leave us a comment, and tell us what you think.